-This is a question I got while leading a Personal Impact course, from a woman of about 40, a VP in a global bank.
+This is a question I got while leading a Personal Impact training, from a woman of about 40, a VP in a global bank.
 She was doing well there, obviously personable and astute.
 So I was taken aback by the question.
 I asked her what was behind the question.
 And the story she told me is the one I have re-told more than any other over the past decade.
 Here’s what she told me:

 ‘Where I come from, it’s a cultural thing.
 We smile.
 We show people we’re happy, and I used to be like that but about five years ago I was told that I smiled too much, and no-one would take me seriously.
 So I took the feedback on board: I tried to look more serious, especially in meetings.
 But then last year I had a performance review, and I was told…’